MicrochipTech/RNBD451_REMOTE_COMMAND_MODE/README.md

 - Once the Remote module is configured, Connect the SAMD21 Curiosity Nano Master setup.
 - Enter "D" command on the remote module to get the MAC ID of the Remote command.
 - Enter this Mac ID in "main.c" in line42 and program the SAMD21 Curiosity Nano Master setup.
-After it initialises and enters into RMT mode(Remote command Mode) the user can press the user button and toggle the LED connected to the Remote module.
+After it initialises and enters into RMT mode(Remote command Mode) and a motion is detected the LED connected to the Remote module is  toggled.

 ![](Docs/RNBD_Demo.gif)